merative/acd-containers/src/pages/usage/faqs.md

 <!-- # FAQs -->

-## Can I process PHI _(Protected Health Information)_ data?

-The service is HIPAA enabled and capable of processing PHI data.
-Review [Enabling the HIPAA Supported setting](/security/manage-access/) prior to processing PHI data.

 ## Can I post multiple documents for processing within a single request?

 Yes, you can define multiple text blocks within a json request submitted to the service.